josh-works/intermediate-ruby/_posts/2021-05-13-test-suite-audit.md

 ## Background

-Yesterday (Wednesday, May 12th, 2021) I was talking with a very experienced engineer about their test harness, and how (un)happy they were with how long it took the test harness to run.
+A few weeks ago I was talking with a very experienced engineer about their test harness, and how (un)happy they were with how long it took the test harness to run.
 I said

 > hm, I wonder if I could spend an hour or two on it and get it running faster.

 He can't be adding random people to his client's repositories, so he suggested I just ask Twitter for _their_ RoR applications, to get practice on a lot of different applications.

+So I tweeted some thing:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Strongly recommend you charge at least $1,000 to signal you&#39;re serious and know what you&#39;re doing. <br><br>&quot;I gave access to our source code to an extremely cheap contractor&quot; is not something most folks want to say to their boss.</p>&mdash; Ben Orenstein (@r00k) <a href="https://twitter.com/r00k/status/1393124330461143042?ref_src=twsrc%5Etfw">May 14, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-It is a _brilliant_ suggestion.
+It was a great suggestion.
 And thus this page was born.

 _update from the future: As you might not be surprised to hear, I got some customers, and prices have gone up!_